qnkhuat/ubinote/README.md

 - [ ] Upload images,videos ?

 TODO next:
-- solve all TODO
+- forget about the error handing, we could do that later
-- have the front-end for add archive and view it
+- focus on writing all the APIs first